asamsystems/Thruky/README.md

 You only need to save the Asam dir from the unzipped file ie. thruk/themes/themes-available/Asam

-We wil be using the Thruk2 theme as template: copy all files and dirs in Thruk2 to Asam (some dirs already exist)
+We wil be using the Thruk2 theme as template:
+Copy all files and dirs in Thruk2 to Asam (some dirs already exist)

 mv Asam/stylesheets/Thruk2.css Asam/stylesheets/Asam.css
 cp thruk/templates/side.tt Asam/templates